 Indigo: cisgender and transgender men

-White: femininity and masculinity
+White: femininity and androgyny

-Cyan: aromantic and asexual gays
+Light blue: aromantic and asexual gays

 Royal blue: self-love and acceptance